cityssm/contractor-prequal-system/docs/README.md

 [The City's website](https://saultstemarie.ca/City-Hall/City-Departments/Corporate-Services/Finance/Purchasing/Vendors-List.aspx)
-includes information for the general public about how to be included on the Purchasing Division's Vendors List, and the process to become a prequalified "hire ready" contractor.
+includes information for the general public about how to be included on the Purchasing Division's Vendors List, and the process to become a prequalified **Hire Ready** contractor.